Lorraine Williams: Early life

 Lorraine Williams is the granddaughter of John F. Dille who, while president of the National Newspaper Service syndicate in the 1920s, arranged for Buck Rogers to be turned into a syndicated comic strip.
 After Dille's death in 1957, ownership of Buck Rogers and other works passed into the Dille Family Trust through the Dille family trust, making Williams one of the beneficiaries of the Buck Rogers franchise.
 The Dille family retained the licensing of Buck Rogers, as well as a collection of Buck Rogers memorabilia that John F. Dille had accumulated over thirty years.
+Game designer, screenwriter, and novelist Flint Dille is her brother.

 Williams attended the University of California at Berkeley, where she earned a B.A. in history.
 After graduating, she worked at the National Newspaper Syndicate.
 She then became an assistant administrator at the Rush-Presbyterian-St. Luke's Medical Center.
 Later, she joined the National Easter Seal Society, where she worked as an administrator.